Evangelical Presbyterian Church (United States)

 The Evangelical Presbyterian Church (EPC) is an American church body holding to presbyterian governance and Reformed theology.
-It is a conservative Calvinist denomination.
+It is a conservative evangelical Calvinist denomination.
 It is most distinctive for its approach to the way it balances certain liberties across congregations on "non-essential" doctrines, such as egalitarianism versus complementarianism in marriage or the ordination of women, alongside an affirmation of core "essential" doctrinal standards.

 The motto of the Evangelical Presbyterian Church is "In Essentials, Unity.
 In Non-Essentials, Liberty.
 In All Things, Charity; Truth In Love."
 The office of the General Assembly is in Orlando, Florida.